 She delivered cold stares to them, Andre inclusive.

 “Welcome back to Covet, Izu, Nkechi,” she said with calm.
-“Junior partner is a generous offer from the senior partners to two slithering snakes.
+“Junior partner is a generous offer for two slithering snakes.
 Please, don’t hesitate to keep to your nature by biting the hand that has fed you so generously.
 That is if you both don’t use your genitals to screw away your positions here.”

 Her eyes gave Andre a brief stab as she began to walk away.